 The governance engine including the agentic remediation loop powered by custom Node.js scripts and LLM-driven diff analysis.

-All of the governance engine is custom Node.js scripts that modifies the delivery to be a static export.
+All of the governance engine is custom Node.js scripts that modifies the distribution to be a static export.
 This is a live use case.
-The guardrails will be moving with the digital identity ecosystem.

 Quit speaking about standards and start automating them.
 Then teach the automation to fix itself.